tompollard/apcs/README.md

 Data Issues
 -----------

 The original dataset had inconsistent names for publishers and for journals.
-This was cleaned up to a certain extent using Open Refine.
 The data also contain significant errors in the amounts apparently charged.
-Several of the figures for PLOS papers are different to those in our internal accounting system.
+Several of the figures for PLOS papers are different to those in the PLOS internal accounting system.
 At the moment these have not been corrected.

-Contributions
+Data and Code
 -------------

-The somewhat cleaned dataset is available at wellcome/Wellcome-APCs.tsv in the repository.
-Further contributions to the dataset are welcome via a pull request.
-Obvious enhancements would be to obtain DOIs for the papers from Crossref search API and then to use that to clean up the bibliographic information.
-We could also check the licenses and/or availability of papers in this dataset.

-If you wish to correct financial details please give some information on the provenance of your data.
-As this data is potentially sensitive
+Running 'getarticledetails.py' takes a cleaned version of the dataset in the 'input' folder and attempts to link articles to corresponding information in Europe PubMed Central (http://www.ebi.ac.uk/europepmc/).
+The output dataset is saved in the 'output' folder as a CSV file.
+The additional information includes DOIs, citation count, published article title, journal name, and journal ISSN.